 Olympus shares dived 29 percent after its announcement on Tuesday, and they have now lost 70 percent of their value since revelations of the $687 million fee surfaced last month.

 Shareholders are still demanding to know why Olympus paid such a vast sum to a small U.S. outfit few had heard of.
 The broking sources say the company's relationship with Nakagawa is likely to be part of the answer.

 He was seen as a useful guy by his corporate clients, said a former executive at a major Japanese bank who says he met Nakagawa at the time he was engaged in so-called portfolio reshuffling on behalf of Japanese firms.

 Companies used portfolio reshuffling in the early 1990s to avoid taking big paper losses on share portfolios which had crashed along with Japan's 1980s bubble economy.

-The idea was to craft transactions that shifted the losses from a parent company to another holding firm or a fund, a temporary manoeuvre to keep the losses off the parent's books until, hopefully, share values recovered.
+The idea was to craft transactions that shifted the losses from a parent company to another holding firm or a fund, a temporary maneuver to keep the losses off the parent's books until, hopefully, share values recovered.